 All of Oracle's software (and there is a lot of it) is available for download from oracle.com.
-If you like, you can set up a similar configuration to ours on your own machine so that you don't have to use the lab.
+If you like, you can set up a similar configuration to ours on your own machine or on a VM in the vlab.
 Oracle is available for every platform known to man, including Linux and Windows.
 In essence, if you download it, it is licensed only for development use.
 If you want to deploy Oracle-based software, you need to pay the piper.
 IBM's DB2 is available under similar constraints.
 Microsoft's SQL Server is another commercial RDBMS.
 MySQL and Postgres are two open-source, free alternatives, although they have compromises.